-Data from the Carters Project such as pool, tailwater, and other pertinent data as well as the same data from the Allatoona Project is used to operate the Carters Project and to remotely operate the Allatoona Project.
-A microwave system between Carters and Allatoona Dam provides for continuous monitoring and regulation of the Allatoona Project.
-Information such as pool, tailwater, and other pertinent data needed for regulation is continuously transmitted through the microwave system to Carters.
+Data from the Carters Project such as pool, tailwater, and other pertinent data, as well as the same data from the Allatoona Project, are used to operate the Carters Project and to remotely operate the Allatoona Project.
+A microwave system between Carters Dam and Allatoona Dam provides for continuous monitoring and regulation of the Allatoona Project.
+Information such as pool, tailwater, and other pertinent data needed for regulation are continuously transmitted through the microwave system to Carters Project.
 Computer systems at the projects store and organize the data and transmit the information to the Water Management Section in Mobile.
 Forms and river bulletins are automatically formatted, printed and transmitted to other parties.

 A system of automatic reporting rainfall and river stage stations has been installed covering the drainage basin above both Carters and Allatoona Dams, and extending downstream to Rome, Georgia.
-These reporting stations, along with thousands throughout the Nation are part of a comprehensive data gathering system.
-The basis for automated data collection is the satellite Data Collection Platform.
-The Data Collection Platform is a computer microprocessor physically located at the gage sites.
-A Data Collection Platform has the capability to interrogate sensors at regular intervals to obtain real-time information (e.g., river stages, reservoir elevations, and water and air temperatures, precipitation), save the information, perform simple analyses of this information, and then transmit this information to a fixed geostationary satellite.
-Data Collection Platforms transmit real-time data at regular intervals to the GOES System operated by the National Oceanic and Atmospheric Administration (NOAA).
-The GOES Satellite sends this data directly down to the NOAA Satellite and Information Service in Wallops Island, Virginia, This data is then re-broadcast over a domestic communications satellite (DOMSAT).
-The Mobile District maintains a Local Readout Ground Station (LRGS) that collects the Data Collection Platform-transmitted, real-time data from the DOMSAT.
+These reporting stations, along with thousands throughout the nation, are part of a comprehensive data gathering system.
+The basis for automated data collection is the satellite DCP.
+The DCP is a computer microprocessor physically located at the gage sites.
+A DCP has the capability to interrogate sensors at regular intervals to obtain real-time information (e.g., river stages, reservoir elevations, water and air temperatures, and precipitation), save the information, perform simple analyses of this information, and then transmit this information to a fixed geostationary satellite.
+DCPs transmit real-time data at regular intervals to the GOES system operated by NOAA.
+The GOES system sends this data directly down to the NOAA Satellite and Information Service in Wallops Island, Virginia.
+These data are then re-broadcast over a Domestic Communications Satellite (DOMSAT).
+The Mobile District maintains a Local Readout Ground Station (LRGS) that collects the DCP-transmitted, real-time data from the DOMSAT.
 Figure 5-3 depicts a typical schematic of how the system operates.

-Figure 5-3.
-Typical Configuration of the GOES System
+Figure 5-3 Typical Configuration of the GOES System

 Typically, reporting stations log 15-minute data that are transmitted every hour.
 A few remaining gages report every four hours, but they are being transitioned to the hourly increment.
-All river stage and precipitation gages equipped with a Data Collection Platform and GOES antenna are capable of being part of the reporting network.
+All river stage and precipitation gages equipped with a DCP and GOES antenna are capable of being part of the reporting network.

-Other reservoir project data are obtained directly at a project is collected through each project's SCADA system.
+Other reservoir project data are obtained directly at a project is collected through each project's Supervisory Control and Data Acquisition (SCADA) system.
 The Water Management Section downloads the data both daily and hourly through the Corps' server network.
+Telephone is an option for other communications.

 c.
 Maintenance.
 Maintenance of data reporting equipment is a cooperative effort among the Corps, USGS, and NWS.
-The USGS, in cooperation with other federal and state agencies, maintains a network of real-time Data Collection Platform stream gaging stations throughout the ACT Basin.
-The USGS is responsible for the supervision and maintenance of the real-time Data Collection Platform gaging stations and the collection and distribution of streamflow data.
+The USGS, in cooperation with other federal and state agencies, maintains a network of real-time DCP stream gaging stations throughout the ACT Basin.
+The USGS is responsible for the supervision and maintenance of the real-time DCP gaging stations and the collection and distribution of streamflow data.
 In addition, the USGS maintains a systematic measurement program at the stations so the stage-discharge relationship for each station is current.
 Through cooperative arrangements with the USGS, discharge measurements at key ACT Basin locations are made to maintain the most current stage-discharge relationships at the stations.
 The NWS also maintains precipitation data for the flood control precipitation (FC-1) network.